1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 1. Lifestyle and Diet Modifications

-• Stay hydrated with 8�10 glasses of water daily
+• Stay hydrated by drinking 8–10 glasses of water per day.

-• Maintain a healthy weight through regular activity
+• Maintain a healthy weight through regular physical activity.

 2. Medications

-• Ursodeoxycholic acid to support bile movement
+• Ursodeoxycholic acid to improve bile flow.

-• Antibiotics if there's an infection (cholangitis)
+• Antibiotics prescribed if an infection such as cholangitis is present.

 3. Minimally Invasive or Advanced Procedures